CodeSmile-0000011110110111/de.codesmile.assetdatabase/README.md

 This is an expensive (!) database operation in that it scans the ENTIRE "Assets" tree and tests ALL (!) files for changes made EXTERNALLY (eg System.IO methods, bash scripts).

 Refresh also unloads all unused (cached) resources, forcing them to be reloaded from disk on the next use.
+You can imagine how this has a negative impact on editor performance.

-So if you work with a SINGLE asset (even when in a loop) use the singular Save & Import methods, NOT SaveAllAssets and Refresh.
+So if you work with a SINGLE asset (or many in a loop) use the singular Save & Import methods, NOT SaveAllAssets.
 Likewise, if you modify an asset through AssetDatabase methods, you do **NOT** need to call Refresh().
 Ever!

 ## Documentation